caiocmello/sentiment-annotation-olympic-news/README.md

-## Datasets Sentiment Analysis of News Articles covering the Olympic legacy of Rio 2016 and London 2012
+## Dataset: Sentiment Analysis of News Articles covering the Olympic legacy of Rio 2016 and London 2012

 Add here journal paper